Alessandra Ambrosio Hits The Beach In A Skimpy White Bikini

 “Love these colors,” one person commented.

-Another Instagram user left a heart eye, sparkle, and a yellow heart emoji in the comments section.
+Another Instagram user left a heart eye, sparkle, and a yellow heart emoji as a comment.

-A third person commented with a double heart symbol.
+A third person reacted with a double heart symbol.

-The latest look at Alessandra in her swimwear came shortly after the model took to her own Instagram account to post shots of herself showing plenty of skin in an electric blue bikini as she posed pretty seductively in a swimming pool.
+The latest look at Alessandra in her swimwear came shortly after the model took to her own Instagram account to post shots of herself showing plenty of skin in an electric blue bikini as she posed seductively in a swimming pool.